section .0700 – miscellaneous requirements

 (3) date of sale or other disposition of any animal from a herd containing cervidae and the name and address of person who received the animal.

-These records shall be maintained by the cervidae owner for a period of five years and shall be made available for inspection and copying by an employee of the Veterinary Division.
+These records shall be maintained by the cervidae owner for a period of five years and shall be made available for inspection and copying by an employee of the NC Department of Agriculture Veterinary Division.

-(d) All captive cervidae of any species six months of age or older that die of any cause must be tested for Chronic Wasting Disease.
+(d) All captive cervidae of any species 12 months of age or older that die of any cause shall be tested for Chronic Wasting Disease.
 The animal's head shall be submitted to a USDA-approved laboratory for testing.
-A copy of the laboratory report shall be sent to the State Veterinarian.
+Information about USDA approved laboratories may be found by calling the USDA-APHIS Customer Service Call Center at 1-844-820-2234.
+A copy of the laboratory report shall be sent to the State Veterinarian - 1030 Mail Service Center, Raleigh, North Carolina 27699.

-(e) Cervidae owners must comply with the "Uniform Methods & Rules: Tuberculosis Eradication in Cervidae," U.S. Department of Agriculture, which is hereby adopted by reference, including subsequent editions and amendments.
-A copy of this document may be obtained from the Veterinary Division at no charge.
+(e) Cervidae owners shall comply with the "Uniform Methods & Rules: Tuberculosis Eradication in Cervidae," U.S. Department of Agriculture, which is hereby adopted by reference, including subsequent editions and amendments.
+A copy of this document may be obtained from the NC Department of Agriculture Veterinary Division at no charge.

 History Note: Authority G.S.
 106-317; 106-400;